 After you make the payment, you can then select the partners, advisors, legal help and marketing team that you may need for assistance with your STO project.

-Step 5: Create your security token
+Create your security token

 you’re all set to build your security token.
 Don’t worry, you do not have to

-Step 6: Setting up your STO
+Setting up your STO

 set up the STO.
 For this, you need to select details such as the number of

 Creating your own security tokens and launching your security token offering are probably the best things you can do today to raise funds for your startup or new project.
 The process of building a security token and setting up an STO is quite easy, as explained above.
 You can seek the help of any of the popular security token platforms for the purpose.
 Security tokens may not have a very impressive market sharing as of today, but they hold immense potential and will observe a systematic growth in 2019 and years to come, as experts predict.
 It is the best time to launch your own security token offering.